 My students are also informed of the expected outputs.
 I would usually say, “at the end of the learning activities, you are expected to …”.
 It’s ideal to let the learners know what to expect in a particular learning activity.
 It will somehow make them ready and interested.

-How do you deliver learning instruction?
-Do you monopolize the discussion?
+How do you deliver learning instructions?
+Can you monopolize the discussion?
 Do you talk more often?
-Then, how are the results?
+If so, what are the results?
 Are you satisfied?
 If not, then there must be something wrong!

 Yes, as effective teachers we are not the ‘sleeping pill’ of our students.
 If students are bored, they tend to get to sleep in your class and this will give us an undesirable reaction I suppose.

 The students should not just pay attention but also become active participants in the teaching-learning process.
 I will keep them engaged.
 When I ask questions, I always involve everybody.
 How do I do it?

 I make use of small group discussions.
 A group of 3 to 5 students will surely work.
 They will help one another to come up with the answer.

 5. Be an innovative teacher.

 Having taught for more than a decade, I’ve had the best chances of using innovative actions in my classroom.
 Being innovative doesn’t only mean integrating technology into your classroom activities.

 It’s all about exercising your creativity to help the students become attentive, participative, and positive in the learning tasks.

 I have made sure that my pedagogical bag of tricks is filled with innovations and great ideas to make teaching and learning successful.